-As such, let us consider that some Mormon churches are growing, some are dying, some are friendly, some are rude, etc. All this "in the flesh"--as we have agreed at the outset that the real, living God has nothing to do with Mormonism.
+As such, let us consider that some Mormon churches are growing, some are dying, some are friendly, some are insular, etc. All this "in the flesh"--as we have agreed at the outset that the real, living God has nothing to do with Mormonism.

 Now then; it is possible to compare the "growing" and apparently "alive" Mormon church with the dying Mormon church and detail the differentiations.
 By doing so, we can abstract interesting principles of "church growth".
 And these derived techniques will "work" after a fashion.
 But they will "work" by religious machination and the cunning of men, not by God's power.

 And right here is the point: How much of the current spate of (American) "Church Growth" teaching could just as well work for a Mormon church?
 Think about it.
 Where does God enter into this?
 Do we even need Him to make our church "grow"?
 Is He outside, knocking on the door?
 Has anyone even noticed that He is not inside?
 Anybody miss Him?

 Mormons have a form of "fleshly" fellowship, and this cannot be denied.
 It is a human camaraderie and reveling in the fading glory of men.
 It is based on demographics and social networking and legalistic shared values and so forth.
 And it has appeal.
 And it is not of God.